filswan/fs3/README.md

 ## FS3 API
 ### Get FS3 API Token
 FS3 APIs are designed to do verification before performing any actions for safety consideration.
-An FS3 API is generated from FS3 login API.
+An FS3 API token is generated from FS3 login API.

 POST `minio/webrpc`
 #### Example: